-This second tip is surprisingly one that is the most forgotten about amongst sexual abuse survivors.
-At your major or minor holiday event with relatives and/or friends, get support before you appear!
-Begin now, and trust one appointed holiday attendee that you can speak directly with about your fear, worry, or level of comfort in regards to the specialized family affair.
-It could be your spouse, close relative or friend that you may confide in for this holiday season.
-Use this time to get real and maybe even brutally honest.
-As a sexual abuse survivor, a long explanation on how you feel is unnecessary, furthermore, it isn't owed to anyone, so keep your mission short and precise.
-What’s more important is to receive the support just in case the exit becomes your safe haven.
+The second Holiday-Wellness Tip for a sexual abuse survivors is surprisingly one that is the most forgotten about.
+At your major or minor holiday event with relatives or friends, ensure to establish support before you attend!
+Trust a holiday attendee that you can speak to directly about your level of comfort in regards to the specialized holiday event.
+It could be your spouse, close relative, or friend that you can confide in.
+Use this time to stay real and possibly even brutally honest about how you feel.
+As a sexual abuse survivor, a long explanation is unnecessary, furthermore, it isn't owed to anyone.
+So keep your mission short and precise.
+What’s more important here is to receive support just in case the exit door becomes your safe haven during the holiday season.

-Never hold your breath, but always remember to breathe through all circumstances in life.
-Sometimes as a sexual abuse survivor, you might even need to take mini breaks from visiting during the holidays and this is only natural.
-Go outside and breathe slow and deep for a moment, giving thanks to your ability to do so.
-Make an excuse to use the restroom because of all that water you’d been “downing” today.
-No matter the excuse, listen to your body if experiencing a sensation of feeling overwhelmed or anxious.
-Slow and deep breathing is a sure way to alleviate stressors and converge to homeostasis.
-You don’t always have to talk the night away at holiday visits but to remain in charge of your organic breath as a survivor.
+Never hold your breath, but always remember to breathe through all circumstances during the holiday traditions.
+Sometimes as a sexual abuse survivor, you may need a break from visiting with family and friends and this is okay.
+Make an excuse to use the restroom or just step away.
+Go outside and breathe in slowly through the nose and out through the mouth.
+Take this moment to give thanks for your ability to do so.
+No matter the excuse, listen to your body if you are experiencing a sensation of overwhelming feelings or an uncomfortable anxiousness.
+Always remember that slow and deep breathing is a sure way to alleviate stressors and converge to a homeostasis state.
+You don’t have to talk the night away at holiday visits but you want to always remain in charge of your organic breath as a sexual abuse survivor.

 Reality in Consciousness begins at the very moment as the work is placed forth by your intent to grow and change for the betterment of self, aiding in the improvement of mankind!